+Parentless

-Parentless Thought A Thought without a parent Thought.
-A parentless Thought is often a jump Thought or a Thought representing a subject heading or organizer.
-Usually, the first Thought in a Brain (generally named after the arranged in the order activated.
+A Thought without a parent Thought.
+A parentless Thought Thought is often a jump Thought or a Thought representing a subject heading or organizer.
+Usually, the first Thought in a Brain (generally named after the user) is a parentless Thought.

+Past Thought list The scrollable list of Thoughts at the bottom of the Plex, arranged in the order activated.
 The most recently activated Thought is the rightmost Thought in the list.

-Past Thought list The scrollable list of Thoughts at the bottom of the Plex,